On the Topology of Kac-Moody groups: The stable transfer from to

-Let $\mbox {Met}$ denote contravariant functor on the category $\gC(A)$, taking values in spaces given by $\mbox {Met}(J) = \mbox{Met}_{K_J} (\mathcal{V})$: the contractible space of $K_J$-invariant metrics on $\mathcal{V}$.
-An easy spectral sequence argument shows that the homotopy inverse limit of this functor is weakly contractible and so, in particular, it is non-empty.
-An element in this homotopy inverse limit may be interpreted as a family of metrics parametrized over the simplicial complex $|\gC(A)|$ (given by the geometric nerve of $\gC(A)$) and with the property that the metrics over the face corresponding to the sequence of inclusions: $J_0 < \cdots < J_k$ are $K_{J_0}$-invariant.
+Since $\mbox{Met}(J)$ is contractible for all $J$, we concluse that ${\lim}_{\gC(A)} \mbox{Met}$ is weakly contractible.
+In particular, it is non-empty.
+An element in this homotopy inverse limit may be interpreted as a family of metrics parametrized over the simplicial complex $|\gC(A)|$ (given by the geometric nerve of $\gC(A)$) and with the property that the metrics over the face corresponding to the sequence of inclusions: $J_0 < \cdots < J_k$ are $\K_{J_0}$-invariant.
 Fixing such an element describes $\mathcal{V}$ as a complete universe parametrized over $|\gC(A)|$.
 Working with this universe throughout, let ${\bf S}^0$ denote the equivariant sphere spectrum.
-In addition, let ${\bf K_J/N_J(T)}_+$ denote the suspension spectrum of the $K_J$-space $K_J/N_J(T)$, endowed with a disjoint base point.
+In addition, let ${\bf K_J/N_J(T)}_+$ denote the suspension spectrum of the $\K_J$-space $\KNJT$, endowed with a disjoint base point.

 The subtle part in the construction of the transfer will be to construct a zig-zag of spectra: